Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 Located centrally in Tokyo’s Minato ward, JCHO Tokyo Takanawa Hospital is a medium-sized hospital you can visit if you speak English instead of Japanese.
 This hospital also supports Russian and Chinese-speaking patients.

-Like other General Hospitals, Tokyo Takanawa Hospital has consultation and treatment facilities for various medical conditions.
+Like other general hospitals, Tokyo Takanawa Hospital has consultation and treatment facilities for various medical conditions.
 In addition to internal medicine and surgery, its medical services include ophthalmology, orthopedics, dentistry, ENT, urology, dermatology, neurosurgery, and pediatrics.

 The hospital’s operating hours for international services are from 09:00 AM to 3:45 PM on Mondays to Fridays.
 Please note that during these operating hours, the consulting hours for most common medical conditions are from 9:00 AM to 11:30 AM.